Hans-Joachim Marseille: Battle of Britain

 His new Gruppenkommandeur, Eduard Neumann, later recalled, "His hair was too long and he brought with him a list of disciplinary punishments as long as your arm.
 He was tempestuous, temperamental and unruly.
 Thirty years later, he would have been called a playboy."
 Nevertheless, Neumann quickly recognised Marseille's potential as a pilot.
 He stated in an interview: "Marseille could only be one of two, either a disciplinary problem or a great fighter pilot."
-Jagdgeschwader 27 was soon relocated to North Africa.